-Members of the board have a collective responsibility for the proper conduct of centre of work based learning's affairs.
-The members are drawn from a range of backgrounds in the public and private sectors and use the experience and knowledge gained in their careers to take decisions on behalf of the centre.
+The leadership team have a collective responsibility for the proper conduct of centre of work based learning's affairs.
+The partners are drawn from a range of backgrounds in the public and private sectors and use the experience and knowledge gained in their careers to take decisions on behalf of the centre.

 James Dunphy is Director of Enhancement of Learning, Teaching and Access at Robert Gordon University (RGU).
 His responsibilities include the university’s relationship with North East Scotland College and its work to widen access.
 James has been responsible for the development of a strategic relationship between the university and Skills Development Scotland.